dimfeld/svelte-storybook-tailwind/README.md

 This repo also contains a `remove-storybook.sh` script for projects that don't need to use Storybook.

+## Snowpack Development

+Snowpack is used for quick development speed.

 ## Rollup Configuration

 - Chunked Build Output with ES Modules.